 Before you start your masters program or embark on a PhD you will want to know how you are going to fund your studies.

-There are lots of funding options available if you know where to look and some of them depend on what you are going to study and at what level.
+There are lots of funding options available, including student loans, if you know where to look and some of them depend on what you are going to study and at what level.

 Private student loans